 So, Normal oil pressure in an engine; varies from one model to another.
 Consequently, What’s normal for one engine; may be high or low for another.
 Still, It is an important monitor of how well; the engine oil is protecting the moving parts of an engine.

-Pressure will vary in most engines depending on whether the engine is cold or warm.
-Also, The pressure will vary somewhat with the speed the engine is turning.
-That’s why many vehicles only have gauges that show low, normal and high ranges.
-Gauges that register in (PSI), usually range from 0 to 100.
+Pressure will vary in most engines; depending on whether the engine is cold or warm.
+Also, The pressure will vary somewhat; with the speed the engine is turning.
+That’s why many vehicles only have gauges that show low; normal and high ranges.
+So, Gauges that register in (PSI); usually range from 0 to 100.
 But, The normal zone on these is between 20 and 80 (PSI).

-The gauge measures the resistance to the oil being pumped through the engine by the oil pump.
-The temperature of the oil, the type of oil and it’s viscosity all affect that resistance.
-The age of the engine affects the pressure, as well.
-New, tight engines will register higher, than older high mileage engines.
+The gauge measures the resistance to the oil; being pumped through the engine by the oil pump.
+The temperature of the oil; the type of oil and it’s viscosity all affect that resistance.
+Consequently, The age of the engine affects the pressure, as well.
+New, tight engines will register higher; than older high mileage engines.

 Low pressure indicates; insufficient lubrication is being provided to the engine.
 A reading less than 20 PSI or under the normal range on the gauge; is cause for immediate attention.
 The problem could be as simple as a low oil level.
 Finally, A high pressure reading is uncommon; and may be a faulty gauge; or an improperly functioning oil by-pass valve.